TSO-AG/OpenFrontend.Framework/site/content/components/carousel.md

 {{< /example >}}

 ### Slides per view
 You can specify the number of slides to show in the viewport with the `slidesPerView` attribute.
-The `spaceBetween` attribute specifies the space (in px) between slides.
+The `spaceBetween` attribute specifies the space (in pixels) between slides.

 {{< example >}}
 <div class="carousel">
   <div class="swiper" data-of-carousel='{
       "slidesPerView": 3,
       "spaceBetween": 24,
-      "paginationEl": "#carousel-pagination-2",
+      "pagination": "#carousel-pagination-2",
-      "navigationNextEl": "#carousel-btn-next-2",
+      "navigationNext": "#carousel-btn-next-2",
-      "navigationPrevEl": "#carousel-btn-prev-2"
+      "navigationPrev": "#carousel-btn-prev-2"
   }'>
     <div class="swiper-wrapper">
       <div class="swiper-slide">